Vanguard vs Hargreaves Lansdown: what’s the difference?

 Range of investments

-HL has a broader range, including active funds, shares, investment trusts, while Vanguard mainly focuses on index funds and ETFs.
+HL has a broader range, including active funds, shares, and investment trusts.
+There are over 3,000 funds available via the platform.

 Brand reputation